-If there is one thing that has had the most profound impact on freight, shipping and international logistics it is the shipping container.
-Following the history of what became known as Intermodal Container as narrated here, one cannot but shudder at the thought of the chaos that must have reigned in the shipping and logistics industry prior to the introduction of these life savers.
+If there is one thing that has had the most profound impact on freight, shipping, and international logistics it is the shipping container.
+Following the history of what became known as Intermodal Containers as narrated here, one cannot but shudder at the thought of the chaos that must have reigned in the shipping and logistics industry prior to the introduction of these life savers.

 Today, the shipping container has not just remained very relevant in shipping and logistics generally but has found its way into other usages both for individuals and organizations.
 This has increased the demand for this item, with more people daily looking for ways of safely and easily gaining access to one or more.

 This article’s main purpose is to show a few easy ways through which individuals can access this item, either to permanently own one (or more) or to rent them.
 However, we will first lay a background that will help the prospective owner understand the types and possible usages of a shipping container.